Title: Consensual Relationships

 Additionally, it is a violation of this policy for a supervisor and a directly reporting employee to have a consensual amorous or sexual relationship with each other.
 In cases in which a consensual sexual or amorous relationship exists or develops between a supervisor and a directly reporting employee, it is the obligation of the supervisor to disclose the relationship immediately to their supervisor, who will contact Human Resources for assistance in how to avoid an appearance of impropriety and a potential conflict of interest.

-In all cases in which an amorous or sexual relationship exists or develops, it is the obligation of the employee whose college position carries the presumption of greater power to disclose the relationship immediately to the appropriate supervisor, who will contact Human Resources for assistance in avoiding an appearance of impropriety and a potential conflict of interest.
+In all cases in which an amorous or sexual relationship exists or develops, it is the obligation of the employee whose college position carries the presumption of greater power to disclose the relationship immediately to the appropriate supervisor, who will contact Employee Relations for assistance in avoiding an appearance of impropriety and a potential conflict of interest.